joefarebrother/scheme/README.md

 - memq
 - memv

+The following (non-standard) variable is availiable on startup:

+ - args - command line arguments

 Currently tested on Ubuntu only.
 SHOULD work on all OSs currently (though untested) but I only plan to support unix.